GustavEikaas/easy-dotnet.nvim/README.md

 > This plugin and all its features should work for both **C#** and **F#**.

 >[!IMPORTANT]
-> Neovim >= 0.10.0 is required for this plugin to work
-> There is a [PR](https://github.com/GustavEikaas/easy-dotnet.nvim/pull/205) for backwards compatibility with Neovim 0.9.5

->[!IMPORTANT]
 >I need feedback!
 The last months I have had a blast developing this plugin, i have gotten a lot of feedback from you guys, and I want more!
 Please dont hesitate to file an issue with an improvement/bug/question etc..
 >And most importantly thank you guys for using my plugin :D